Is Mike Pompeo as Islamophobic as His Spiritual Adviser?

 A 2013 Capitol Ministries study attributed theological differences to the reason the U.S. economy outpaced Buddhist and Muslim-majority countries.
 “The reason for this momentous growth is Christianity,” according to Drollinger.

 Unlike other religions, Christianity combines rational thinking and human dignity.
 Hinduism teaches its adherents to empty their minds of rational thought.
-Islam on the other hand, rejects God’s incarnation through Christ, depriving its adherents of a role model of God’s characteristic humaneness.
+Islam on the other hand, rejects God’s incarnation through Christ, depriving its adherents of a role model of God’s characteristic humaneness. [editor’s note: One wonders what he thinks about Judaism.]

 He later observed: